Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Christ the King, known as Cristo Rei, is a Catholic statue and monument dedicated to the Sacred Heart of Jesus Christ.
 It overlooks the city of Lisbon in the central part of Portugal.
 The shrine was inspired by the Christ the Redeemer statue in Rio de Janeiro, after the Cardinal Patriarch of Lisbon visited that monument.
 Like the iconic Christ the Redeemer in Rio, the Cristo Rei spreads its massive arms as if to embrace all of Lisbon.
 Situated on the bank of the Tejo River opposite the city, the statue is over 328 feet (100m) tall and provides amazing panoramic views of the city from the top.

 Marketed as the second best aquarium in the world, the world-class Lisbon Oceanarium is the most impressive achievement of EXPO '98, which used to be an abandoned waterfront.
-The centrepiece of the stone and glass building is the 1.3 million gallon (5 million litre) holding tank.
-The Oceanarium consists of four distinct ecosystems that replicate the Atlantic, Pacific, Indian, and Antarctic oceans, each featuring the aboveground birds, amphibians and reptiles associated with those waters.
+The centrepiece of the stone and glass building is the 1,3 million gallon (5 million litre) holding tank.
+The Oceanarium consists of four distinct ecosystems that replicate the Atlantic, Pacific, Indian and Antarctic oceans, each featuring the birds, amphibians and reptiles associated with those waters.
 Otters splash and dive in the warmer Pacific waters, while penguins shuffle around in their tuxedos in the Antarctic section.

-The Navy Museum (Museu de Marinha) of Lisbon is dedicated to all aspects of the history of navigation in Portugal.
+The Navy Museum of Lisbon is dedicated to all aspects of the history of navigation in Portugal.
 It occupies a part of the neo-Manueline Western wing of the Jeronimos Monastery, together with the National Museum of Archaeology.
 With such maritime icons as Vasco de Gama and Bartolomeu Dias, it's no wonder that Portugal's Maritime Museum is one of the best in Europe.
 It evokes a sense of what it was like when the conquering Portuguese dominated the high seas.
-Visitors can marvel at the hundreds of models of 15th- to 19th-century sailing ships, merchant marine vessels, fishing boats and pleasure boats as well as a full range of Portuguese naval uniforms.
+Visitors can marvel at the hundreds of models of 15th- to 19th-century sailing ships, merchant marine vessels, fishing boats and pleasure barges. as well as a full range of Portuguese naval uniforms.

 One of Portugal's most iconic tourist sights, the Jerónimos Monastery is an absolute must-see attraction for visitors to Lisbon.
 A stellar example of Manueline, also known as Portuguese late-Gothic architecture, the Jerónimos Monastery is a UNESCO World Heritage Site, earning its place in the registry on the basis of its architectural splendour that 'exemplifies Portuguese art at its very best'.
 The Jerónimos Monastery is a beautiful building, resplendent in a gleaming ivory hue with sharp spires, intricate sculptural details and maritime motifs.
 The cloisters are particularly magnificent, with each column individually carved with coiled rope, sea monsters, coral and other designs that bespeak an era of nautical adventure.

 These yellow trams, with their polished wooden floors and vintage quality, might be loud and bumpy, having been in operation since 1901, but they also wend through the most historic and most interesting areas of the Portuguese capital city.
-The ride travels through Graça, Alfama, Baixa, Chiado, and Bairro Alto, where the largest concentration of great sights in Lisbon can be found.
-The hop-on, hop-off service is a wonderful way for visitors to get their bearings in Lisbon, and the ideal way to get to know the historic city centre.
+The ride travels through Graça, Alfama, Baixa, Chiado and Bairro Alto, where the largest concentration of great sights in Lisbon can be found.
+The hop-on hop-off service is a wonderful way for visitors to get their bearings in Lisbon, and the ideal way to get to know the historic city centre.
 Tram tickets are sold in kiosks all over Lisbon.
 A 24-hour pass allows visitors to explore the city with maximum flexibility.

 Lisbon has many things for kids on holiday to see and do, including museums, planetariums, zoos and aquariums.
 There are also great shopping centres and amusement parks for families to enjoy while on holiday in Lisbon.
 Another plus is that the weather in Portugal is warm most of the year, and the local culture is family-oriented so the people are welcoming towards kids.